Archive Grant Award Packages: FY 2013 | FY 2012

 The COPS Office expects to announce funding decisions no sooner than

-The FY2013 CHP grant program is an open solicitation.
-All local, state, and tribal law enforcement agencies that have primary law enforcement authority are eligible to apply.
+The FY2014 COPS Hiring Program (CHP) is now closed.
+Approximately $121 million in grant funding will be awarded later in FY14 for the hiring and rehiring of additional career law enforcement officers in an effort to create and preserve jobs and increase grantee community policing capacity and crime prevention efforts.
+All state, local, and tribal law enforcement agencies with primary law enforcement authority were eligible to apply.
 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.

-- School-Based Policing through School Resource Officers” community policing problem area in their 2013 CHP application.
-Note that applicants requesting multiple officer positions in order to deploy school resource officers must deploy all their officer positions as school resource officers.
-Moreover, if awarded CHP funding, CHP grantees that chose this specific community policing problem area will not be allowed to change it post-award.
-CHP grantees that use CHP funding to deploy SROs will also be required to submit to the COPS Office the contact information for each school partner where they intend to deploy the SROs, and to provide a Memorandum of Understanding between the CHP grantee and the school partner.
+- School-Based Policing through SROs: Applicants that requested officer position(s) in order to deploy SROs must deploy all their officer positions as SROs.
+Moreover, if awarded CHP funding, CHP grantees who chose this specific community policing problem area will not be allowed to change it post-award.
+CHP grantees who use CHP funding to deploy SROs will also be required to submit to the COPS Office the contact information for each school partner where they intend to deploy the SROs, and to provide a Memorandum of Understanding between the CHP grantee and the school partner.

 - Trust Problems: To include issues of fairness and impartiality, transparency problems, respect problems, and other trust-related problems.